trusslab/megamind/README.md

 - open confidential conversation
 + Welcome to the confidential conversation skill,  do you want to start a secret conversation?
 - yes
-+ A secure connection has stablished, tell me something
++ A secure connection has established, tell me something
 - how much money do i have in my bank account
 + you said how much money do i have in my bank account
 - my name is julia